 By the way, I recently came out with an eBook full of delicious coconut flour recipes.

-- In a large mug or a small bowl whisk together coconut flour, baking powder, and pumpkin pie spice.
+- In a large mug or a small bowl whisk together coconut flour, baking soda, and pumpkin pie spice.

 - Add egg, pumpkin puree, coconut oil, maple syrup, and vanilla and mix thoroughly to combine.